 A decrease in the pH is commonly due to the nitrification process of converting fish waste into plant food which increases the acidity of the water in the system.

-A decrease in pH may also due to the material used to construct the aquaponic system or the type of plants being grown.
+A decrease in pH may also be due to the material used to construct the aquaponic system or the type of plants being grown.
 A low pH should be raised to avoid problems with the fish and bacteria in the system.

 Read our related article: